Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Introduction

 \section{Introduction}

 Rayleigh B\'enard convection, the buoyancy driven motion of a fluid under the influence of a gravitational field, is ubiquitous in nature.
 It is one of the driving forces in a variety of situations ranging from boiling a pot of water, to geophysical processes, to pattern formation in stellar dynamics.
-Yet, despite remarkable advances in mathematical, computational, and experimental analysis, fundamental aspects of Rayleigh-B\'enard convection remain poorly understood \cite{AhGrLo2009,ChSc2012}.
+Yet, despite remarkable advances in mathematical, computational, and experimental analysis, fundamental aspects of Rayleigh-B\'enard convection remain poorly understood \citep{AhGrLo2009,ChSc2012}.

-The seminal work of Lord \cite{Ra1916}, inspired by the experiments of \cite{Be1900}, quantified the onset of convection in terms of the instability of purely conductive solutions of the Boussinesq equations.
-This work established that, when the Rayleigh number $\Ra$ (a dimensionless parameter proportional to the boundary heating) is less than a critical value $\Ra_c$, then the purely conductive state is globally attractive.
+The seminal work of Lord Rayleigh \cite{Ra1916}, inspired by the experiments of B\'enard \cite{Be1900}, quantified the onset of convection in terms of the instability of purely conductive solutions of the Boussinesq equations.
+In \cite{Ra1916} it is established that when the Rayleigh number $\Ra$ (a dimensionless parameter proportional to the boundary heating) is less than a critical value $\Ra_c$, then the purely conductive state is globally attractive.
+Not only did \cite{Ra1916} place the study of thermal convection on a firm mathematical basis, but this work also yielded a now canonical example in the study of hydrodynamic stability \cite{DrRe2004}.

 Various modifications to Rayleigh's original model, including alternative boundary conditions and different sources of heat (see \cite{Go2015a} for example) have been considered in the past century.
-In particular it is natural to extend Rayleigh's stability analysis to convective flows driven by stochastic forcing.
-Indeed, many sources of heat in physical models are inherently noisy.
-For example, in the earth's mantle, radioactive decay is an important source of heating, and in large stars thermonuclear reactions destabilize the density gradient of convective cells; both of these processes are inherently stochastic \cite{ScTuOl2001,KiWe1994}.
+A natural further extension is to define and quantify stability for convective flows driven by stochastic forcing as many heat sources (as well as other sources of buoyancy instability) are inherently noisy.
+For example, radioactive decay in the earth's mantle and thermonuclear reactions in large stars are inherently stochastic, see \cite{ScTuOl2001,KiWe1994}.